-OB at Work: For Review

-- 6. What behavioural predictions might you make if you knew that an employee had (a) an negative core self-evaluation? (b) a low Mach score? (c) low self-monitoring? (d) a Type A personality? - 7.
-To what extent do people's personalities affect how they are perceived? - 8.
-What is emotional labour and why is it important to understanding OB? - 9.
-What is emotional intelligence and why is it important?

-OB at Work: For Critical Thinking

-- 1. How might the differences in experience of students and instructors affect their perceptions of classroom behaviour (e.g., students' written work and class comments)? - 2.
-An employee does an unsatisfactory job on an assigned project.
-Explain the attribution process that this person's manager will use to form judgments about this employee's job performance. - 3.
-One day your boss comes in and he is nervous, edgy, and argumentative.
+OB at Work: For Review Material pertinent to this discussion is found at the end of the 46 6.
+What behavioural predictions might you make if you knew that an employee had (a) an negative core self-evaluation? (b) a low Mach score? (c) low self-monitoring? (d) a Type A personality?
+7. To what extent do people's personalities affect how they are perceived?
+8. What is emotional labour and why is it important to understanding OB?
+9. What is emotional intelligence and why is it important?
+10. Explain affective events theory.
+What are its implications for managing emotions? chapter.
+OB at Work: For Critical Thinking Material pertinent to this discussion is found at the end of the 47 1.
+How might the differences in experience of students and instructors affect their perceptions of classroom behaviour (e.g., students' written work and class comments)?
+2. An employee does an uncastifactory job on an assigned project.
+Explain the attribution process that this person's manager will use to form judgments about this employee's job performance.
+3. One day your boss comes in and he is nervous, edgy, and argumentative.
 The next day he is calm and relaxed.
-Does this behaviour suggest that personality traits aren't consistent from day to day? - 4.
-What, if anything, can managers do to manage employees' emotions?
+Does this behaviour suggest that personality traits aren't consistent from day to day?
+4. What, if anything, can managers do to manage employees' emotions?
 Are there ethical implications in any of these actions?
-If so, what? - 5.
-Give some examples of situations where expressing emotions might enhance job performance.
+If so, what?
+5. Give some examples of situations where expressing emotions might enhance job performance. chapter.
+48 Breakout Group Exercises Form small groups to discuss the following topics.
+1. Think back to your perception of this course and your instructor on the first day of class.
+What factors might have affected your perceptions of what the rest of the term would be like?
+2. Describe a situation where your perception turned out to be wrong.
+What perceptual errors did you make that might have caused this to happen?
+3. Compane your scores on the Learning About Yourself Exercises at the end of the chapter.
+What conclusions could you draw about your group based on these scores?
+Material pertinent to this discussion is found at the end of the chapter.